Fan Coil Unit FAQs

 Types of FCU

 FCUs either operate with water, known as 2 or 4 pipe fan coil units, or with refrigerant gasses known as VRF or DX units.
-Both styles are then made in either in a horizontal or vertical position which is defined by the direction of airflow and can come in chassis (or no casing) or cased units.
+Both styles are then made in either in a horizontal or vertical position which is defined by the direction of airflow and can come in chassis (no casing) or cased units.

 How Big Are Fan Coil Units?